Search

 Jill Castle, MS, RDN is a nationally recognized childhood nutrition expert.
 She is the co-author of Fearless Feeding: How to Raise Healthy Eaters from High Chair to High School* and recently released her second book, Eat Like a Champion*.
 Learn more about her books and insightful expert advice at https://jillcastle.com

 Rachel Blaine, DSc, MPH, RDN is a professor of nutrition at Cal State Long Beach.
-Rachel focuses on child feeding and provides nutrition educational certificates focusing on early moms and infant nutrition.
+Rachel focuses on child feeding and provides educational certificates on nutrition for early moms and infant nutrition.

 Check out these helpful solutions on How to Problem Solve Food Fights.